rohankrgupta/AI-Chess/README.md

 * check/checkmate status
 * pawn structure

-Currently trying to implement multiprocessing as our recursive function uses a lot of computing power so calculating heuristics on board states more than 4 levels deep takes a lot of time.
+Currently trying to implement multiprocessing as the recursive function uses a lot of computing power so calculating heuristics on board states more than 4 levels deep takes a lot of time.
 With a depth of 3 leves, our AI makes pretty good moves but also makes a lot of ill-advised ones as well.
 The AI's chess intelligence is estimated to be at a level 3 out of 9.

 ![Chess AI Terminal Screenshot](https://github.com/rohankrgupta/AI-Chess/blob/main/Screenshot%20from%202021-02-20%2014-47-46.png)